Carrot Cake with Lemon Mascarpone Frosting

 2. 2

 Place the carrots and pecans into a food processor fitted with a metal blade and process until finely chopped.
-Add the dates and sugars and process again until
+Add the dates and sugars and process again until just combined.

 3. 3